awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-service-linked-roles.md

 ## Create the Service\-Linked Role<a name="create-service-linked-role"></a>

 You don't need to manually create the **AWSServiceRoleForVPCS2SVPN** role\.
-Site\-to\-Site VPN creates this role for you when you attach a VPC in your account to a transit gateway\.
+Site\-to\-Site VPN creates this role for you when you create a customer gateway with an associated ACM private certificate\.

 For a Site\-to\-Site VPN user to create a service\-linked role on your behalf, you must have the required permissions\.
 For information about service\-linked roles, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.